JAmcevoy/Peace_of_Mind/README.md

 ## User Needs

 - I would want the website to be accessible from different devices (Phone, Laptop, PC, Tablet).
-- It would need to be responsive the all screens, ensuring the information is readable, understandable, and fun.
+- It would need to be responsive to all screens, ensuring the information is readable and understandable.
 - As a user, I would want to see relaxing and smooth colors, with great use of imagery to make the experience more realistic and easier to envision examples like People meditating in different environments, videos with people in the zone of meditation, and places in nature that enduce relaxing thoughts.

 ## Features